A state funeral for William Pitt the Younger

 State funeral

-The public funeral was held on Saturday 22 February with the procession starting at 10am.
+The public funeral was held on Saturday 22 February:

 The Chief Mourner was Pitt’s brother, the Earl of Chatham.